csqiangwen/DeepFillv2_Pytorch/README.md

 ## Deepfillv2_Pytorch
 This is a Pytorch re-implementation for the paper [Free-Form Image Inpainting with Gated Convolution](https://arxiv.org/abs/1806.03589).

-This repository contains 'Gated Convolution', 'Contextual Attention' and 'Spectral Normalization'
+This repository contains "Gated Convolution", "Contextual Attention" and "Spectral Normalization"

 ## Requirement
 - Python 3